swr06/VoxelPathTracer/README.md

 - It has been tested on AMD Vega iGPUs, AMD GPUs, Nvidia pascal, turing and ampere cards.
 - It is *not* guarenteed to work on ANY Intel GPUs
 - It needs OpenGL 4.5 (Uses compute shaders and other features from OpenGL 4.5), if the window fails to initialize, then your GPU does not support the required OpenGL version.
-- If you want to report an issue, then you can contact me on discord (swr#1793)
+- If you want to report an issue/bug, then you can contact me on discord or, alternatively, via email.
+(See github profile)
 - See `Controls.txt` for the controls (Or look at the console when you start up the program!)
-- Amogus.

 # Resource List
 - https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.42.3443&rep=rep1&type=pdf (DDA)